-Abuse can happen in many places including the older person’s home, a family member’s house, assisted living facility, or nursing home.
+Abuse can happen in many places, including the older person’s home, a family member’s house, an assisted living facility, or a nursing home.

 You may see signs of abuse or neglect when you visit an older person at home or in an eldercare facility.
 You may notice the person:

 If you see signs of abuse, try talking with the older person to find out what’s going on.
 For instance, the abuse may be from another resident and not from someone who works at the nursing home or assisted living facility.
 Most importantly, get help.

 Elder abuse will not stop on its own.
 Someone else needs to step in and help.
 Many older people are too ashamed to report mistreatment.
 Or, they’re afraid if they make a report it will get back to the abuser and make the situation worse.

 If you think someone you know is being abused—physically, emotionally, or financially—talk with him or her when the two of you are alone.
 You could say you think something is wrong and you’re worried.
 Offer to take him or her to get help, for instance, at a local adult protective services agency.